jla-gardner/locache/README.md

 # locache

-A small util library for caching the results of function calls to disk.
+A small utility library for caching the results of deterministic and pure function calls to disk.

-Only intended for expensive function calls with simple arguments and keyword arguments.
+This ability is only intended for use on expensive function calls with simple arguments and keyword arguments.
+The cache can optionally invalidate itself if changes to the function's source code are detetcted.

 ## Installation